MRKrog/number-guesser/readme.md

 We tried to push ourselves to research various aspects of the pages functionality, making sure we understood what we were finding.
 This included looking in to multiple ways to set a timer, figuring out how to track how many times a certain button had been clicked, and the generation of new HTML content using javaScript, in the form of an end-of-the-game card, showing the winner and several details about this game.
 This particularly proved to be a challenge as we had to think about how to make it dynamic, each subsequent card appearing with different information.
 Overall, completing this project was very rewarding and helped us learn a lot about event listeners, changing elements and CSS properties through javaScript, and just bolstering our knowledge of how pieces fit together and interact with one another in javaScript.
 ## Images
-Here is the comp we were asked to replicate:

-We were asked to make it functional for a mobile user, making the fields stack on top of each other, and have it appear as follows:

-Here are a couple images of what we were able to come up with:

 ### Static Composition
 ![Static Composition 1 From Turing](images/assignment.jpg)